-Nov.
-14 event at the American Helicopter Museum features a lecture and book signing.
+U.S. Army veteran and retired businessman Kurt Muse visits the American Helicopter Museum for a lecture and book signing.

 Today, Kurt Muse is a U.S. Army veteran, retired businessman, author and sought-after lecturer.
 In 1989, he was one of the most famous men in Panama, the leader of a plot to overthrow the dictatorship backed by Gen. Manuel Noriega.
 “Noriega was a ruthless thug, a human trafficker and a drug dealer,” says Muse.